pytest-dev/pytest/doc/en/writing_plugins.rst

 6. by loading all :file:`conftest.py` files as inferred by the command line
    invocation:

-   - if no test paths are specified use current dir as a test path
+   - if no test paths are specified, use the current dir as a test path
    - if exists, load ``conftest.py`` and ``test*/conftest.py`` relative
      to the directory part of the first test path.
 After the ``conftest.py`` file is loaded, load all plugins specified in its